Klipper3d/klipper/docs/Bed_Mesh.md

   example,  lets assume your homing position on the bed is an outlier, its .2 mm lower than the average probed height of the bed.
 If the `fade_target` is 0, fade will shrink the print by an average of .2 mm across the bed.
-By setting the `fade_target` to .2, the homed area will expand by .2 mm, however the rest of the bed will have an accurately sized.
+By setting the `fade_target` to .2, the homed area will expand by .2 mm, however, the rest of the bed will be accurately sized.
 Generally its a good idea to leave `fade_target` out of the configuration so the average height of the mesh is used, however it may be desirable to manually adjust the fade target if one wants to print on a specific portion of the bed.